 - Liability – the policyholders liability, or legal obligation for the property or bodily injury of others when the driver is at fault.

 - Injury – the medical treatment, long term care, loss of wages, or even funeral expenses of anyone who is injured in an accident.

 New Jersey requires that drivers have liability insurance.
-New Jersey car insurance policies generally are renewed on a biannual or annual basis.
+California car insurance policies generally are renewed on a biannual or annual basis.

 Bodily Injury Liability: This type of car insurance coverage protects the policy holder as well as any other drivers listed on the policy by covering medical costs for injuries caused to other motorists.
 Oftentimes, people will increase the minimum coverage to protect their other assets in the event that an injured motorist sues for additional damages because your automobile insurance will pay up to the limits on the policy – you are out of pocket for expenses that exceed those limits.